-A Rhode Island real estate listing agreement is used when the seller of a residential property wishes to appoint a real estate agent to assist them with the sale of the property.
+A Rhode Island real estate listing agreement is used when a real estate agent wishes to sell a residential property on behalf of its owner and establishes a working relationship between both parties.
 The document lays out how the selected agent will be compensated as well as the approved methods the agent may use to market the property.

-The seller will determine the price they seek for the property, and the agent will do their best to secure a suitable buyer before the agreement period expires.
-If the agent succeeds, they will receive their compensation when the transfer of ownership is complete, and both parties will benefit from this agreement.
+The two parties will determine an appropriate price for the property, and the agent will do their best to secure a suitable buyer before the agreement term expires.
+If the agent succeeds, they will receive their commission as a percentage or flat rate when the transfer of ownership is complete.

-- Purchase Agreement – A potential buyer uses this form to submit a bit on a residential property.
+- Purchase Agreement – A potential buyer uses this form to submit a bid on a residential property.
 If the seller agrees and signs the form, the property will change ownership.

 A licensee must provide a prospective client with this document which lays out the licensee’s responsibilities, duties, and legal obligations to their client.
 The client must sign and acknowledge receipt of this document.